awsdocs/amazon-migrationhub-user-guide/doc_source/migrate-wt-migrate.md

 1. When you have been linked to either the tool's console or website, follow the migration instructions for your selected migration tool as migration happens outside of Migration Hub\.

-1. After your application's migration has started, return to Migration Hub\.
+1. After your application's migration has started, return to the Migration Hub console\.

-## Migrate Step 3: Group servers as applications<a name="migrate-wt-group-as-applications"></a>
+## Step 3: Group servers as applications<a name="migrate-wt-group-as-applications"></a>

-These steps walk you through the process of grouping servers as applications when directly migrating with a migration tool without performing discovery first\.
+The following steps walk you through the process of grouping servers as applications when directly migrating with a migration tool without performing discovery first\. \(You already did this, if you first performed discovery as described in [Discovering on\-premises resources using AWS discovery tools](gs-new-user-discovery.md) before migrating\.\)

-When the migration tool has started, you will see the servers listed in Migration Hub from the migration updates sent from the migration tool\.
+After the migration tool has started, you'll see the servers listed in Migration Hub from the migration updates sent from the migration tool\.
 You can select the servers and group them as applications\.
 Keep in mind that the server information communicated to Migration Hub from the migration tool is not as detailed as what is collected from a discovery tool\.

-The following steps will show you how to select the server or servers you want to group for your application, how to create your application and name it, and how to add identifying tags\.
+The following steps show you how to select the server or servers you want to group for your application, how to create your application and name it, and how to add identifying tags\.

 **To group servers into a new or existing application**

-1. In the Migration Hub console navigation pane, select **Servers**\.
+1. In the Migration Hub console navigation pane, under **Discover**, choose **Servers**\.

-1. In the severs list, select the checkbox for each of the servers you want to group into a new or existing application\.
+1. In the severs list, select each of the servers that you want to group into a new or existing application\.

    1. You can also search and filter on any of the criteria specified in the headers of the server list\.
 Click inside the search bar and choose an item from the dropdown, then choose an operator from the next dropdown, and then type in your criteria\.